Australia–United States sports rivalries

 The Australia–United States sporting rivalry is one which spreads across multiple sports due to similar sporting cultures within the two countries.
 Despite the large difference in population, with the United States containing more than 10 times the inhabitants of Australia, many sports are tightly contested between the two nations at the highest level.
-However, the United States is more historically successful than Australia in almost all sports.
-Australia is considered the "sporting little brother" of the United States.
+The rivalry is mostly defined by good-natured banter and healthy competitiveness between the two nations with the Australian underdog spirit often punching well above its weight against an American sporting superpower, but it has occasionally spilled into more serious situations that have gone beyond the typically friendly relationship that has defined the rivalry in the past.
+The comments or actions that cross the line of good-humoured content are often used as bulletin board material by the opposition to build hype and motivation for an upcoming contest between the two nations.